sergioceron/id/README.md

 LACChain ID achieves that by using a decentralised trust repository (a blockchain) for identities, for credential proofs, consent, etc. The blockchain itself only stores proofs of data integrity through cryptography.
 Any personal information is kept off-chain, so LACChain ID may be used on any private or public Ethereum network.

-Both the framework and the documentation available in this are a work in progress.
+Both the framework and the documentation available in this repository are a work in progress.

 ## Protocol stack